Prevent burnout

 Prevention strategies

 • Reprioritize.
 Stop what you’re doing and make a list of your work demands.
 Organize them in order of priority and estimate the number of hours each takes per week.
-Review this list with whoever has decision-making capability to ensure you:
+Review this list with whoever makes decision about your work to ensure you:

-• Have not missed any daily, weekly or project task hours
+• Haven't missed any daily, weekly or project task hours

-• Confirm the hours are equal to 40 or fewer hours per week – if you’re approaching burnout, it’s critical to limit your working hours.
-If it’s over 40 hours, ask your leader/decision-maker to help you:
+• Maintain 40 or fewer hours per week – if you’re approaching burnout, it’s critical to limit your working hours.
+If your estimate exceeds 40 hours, ask your leader/decision-maker to help you:

 • Ensure your priorities are in the right order